Colsai/scott_data606/README.md

 `
 all-MiniLM-L6-v2
 `
-This sentence transformers model maps sentences and paragraphs to a 384 dimensional space (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+This sentence transformers model maps sentences and paragraphs to a 384 dimensional space, and is considered to be a performant, useful model (https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

 2. Clustering Documents: Grootendoorst's BERTopic model uses the Uniform Manifold Approximation and Projection (UMAP) dimmensinality reduction technique, a 'fast and scalable' dimensionality reduction technique to use on the dataset (https://umap-learn.readthedocs.io/en/latest/how_umap_works.html#:~:text=UMAP%20is%20an%20algorithm%20for,also%20provide%20specific%20concrete%20realizations.)

 3. Creating Topic Representation: BERTopic utilizes a class-based TF-IDF model on the dimensionality-reduced data.
+In this case, it looks for term importance within each of the topics, to pull the most important terms and generate a topic.

 ## Preparing the Models